International Conference on Computational & Mathematical Biomedical Engineering (CMBE series)

 - Multiscale modelling

 - Biological heat and mass transfer

 - Clinical relevance

 - Biomedical devices

 Invite & call for papers

 Authors are invited to submit extended abstracts of four A4 pages for consideration, on any topics related to Computational & Mathematical Biomedical Engineering.
 The abstract should be written in the prescribed format.
-Model templates are available, under the Abstract Submission tab, on the conference website.
+Model templates are available, under Abstract Submission.
 Accepted abstracts will only be included in the conference program and proceedings if at least one of the authors of the paper is registered by the deadline.
 Authors of high quality papers will be invited to submit full length papers to a special issue of the Wiley journal ‘International Journal for Numerical Methods in Biomedical Engineering’.
-Proposals will also be considered for mini-symposia; please look under the Mini Symposia tab, on the conference website.
+Proposals will also be considered for mini-symposia; please look under Mini Symposia.

 Who should attend?